 What CDs would you want with you on a desert island?
 Offstage I enjoy silence.
 If I play any CD, it will probably be one of Giora Feidman’s.

-In December 2000, Jaan made his conducting debut with the Belgian ensemble for new and experimental music Champ d’Action.
-He has since led the group in a variety of venues including Wien Modern, Ars Musica Brussels, deSingel Antwerp, the Concertgebouw Brugge, and the Museum Reina Sophia in Madrid.
-He has participated in conducting masterclasses with Jorma Panula and has taken private lessons from Pierre Boulez and Zsolt Nagy.
-Jaan was also the co-founder and conductor of Ensemble 306, an Eindhoven based group that specializes in contemporary music.
+In December 2000 Jaan Bossier made his debut as a conductor with the Belgian ensemble for contemporary and experimental music Champ d’Action.
+Since then, he has conducted at the Festival Wien Modern, Ars Musica Brussels, deSingel Antwerp, Concertgebouw Brugge and the Museum Reina Sofía in Madrid.
+From 2010 until 2013 he was the conductor of Ensemble 306, an ensemble for contemporary music in Eindhoven.